 She was desperate.
 It had been too long between hits and her most regular but equally violent trick had just buzzed to be let in.
-She frantically ravaged through her regular places searching for her small bag of white, blood-borne courage.
+She frantically ravaged through her regular places searching for her small bag of white, powdered courage.
 If she could get high enough quick enough, perhaps he would get enough soon enough and leave her just enough to start the whole process again.

-He stormed and swore his way up the four flights of stairs, a distance not her friend when it came to her chances of getting through this unscathed.
+He stormed and swore his way up the four flights of stairs.
+It was a distance not her friend when it came to her chances of getting through this unscathed.
 Her door flew open, along with his zipper and a stream of obscenities.
 Everything aligned in a perfect storm, conspiring against her and sealing her fate.
 She lucked out this time and suffered only one punch before he got down to business.
 Through a left eye, now starting to swell, she toughed it out through one more indignity.

-All of us are only a hair’s breath away from ruin or reward, disaster or dream, life or lies.
+All of us are only a hair’s breadth away from ruin or reward, disaster or dream, life or lies.
 We’re in this together.
 And wherever our lives may be in ruins, God can bring about beauty from our ashes.

 May it be so.